spring-petclinic/spring-petclinic-cloud/README.md

 The samples below are using Tanzu Application Service (previously Pivotal Cloud Foundry) as the target Cloud Foundry deployment, some adjustments may be needed for other Cloud Foundry distributions.

+Please make sure you have the latest `cf` cli installed: https://docs.cloudfoundry.org/cf-cli/install-go-cli.html For more information on Tanzu Application Service, see: https://docs.pivotal.io/application-service/2-10/overview/dev.html For a list of available Cloud Foundry distributions, see: https://www.cloudfoundry.org/certified-platforms/ For local testing and development, you can use PCF Dev: https://docs.pivotal.io/pcf-dev/

-Generate your free wavefront token by running one of the apps, for example:
+This application uses Wavefront as a SaaS that can provide free Spring Boot monitoring and Open Tracing for your application.
+Generate a free wavefront token by running one of the apps, for example:

 ```bash
 cd spring-petclinic-api-gateway